Hamatti/nhl-235/README.md

 For decades, number 235 has been an important part of the morning routine of Finnish hockey fans.
 YLE's (Finnish Broadcasting Company) teletext page 235 displays on-going or latest results for NHL games.
 Its cultural importance is so big that I wanted to pay homage to it with this project.

+## Status of the project

+I consider 235 as pretty much feature-complete at this point.
+I'll fix bugs if I run into them and at some point I'll take a look at learning how to build it for other platforms than just Mac.
+Other than that, the project is not dead or abandoned even though it won't receive updates – it's just, you know, working.

 ## Install

 ### Cargo